-After losing office in 1929 Atholl concentrated on campaigning against oppression in the Soviet Union and published The Conscription of a People in 1930.
-This was followed by Women and Politics (1931).
+Atholl strongly disliked Joseph Stalin and campaigned against oppression in the Soviet Union and she published The Conscription of a People in 1930.
+This was followed by Women and Politics (1931), a book intended "to provide 'the facts' that women needed to exercise properly their duties as citizens".
 Along with Eleanor Rathbone she campaigned against female circumcision in Africa.
+(3)

-Atholl also took a keen interest in foreign policy and was a strong opponent of the Italian invasion of Ethiopia and Non-Intervention in the Spanish Civil War.
+Atholl moved sharply to the left as a result of her close friendship with Sylvia Pankhurst.
+She took a keen interest in foreign policy and was a strong opponent of the Italian invasion of Ethiopia and Non-Intervention in the Spanish Civil War.
 In April 1937, Atholl, Eleanor Rathbone and Ellen Wilkinson travelled to Spain on a fact-finding mission.
 The party visited Madrid, Barcelona and Valencia and observed the havoc being caused by the Luftwaffe.
+(4)

 In May 1937 Atholl joined with Charlotte Haldane, Eleanor Rathbone, Ellen Wilkinson and J. B. Priestley to establish the Dependents Aid Committee, an organization which raised money for the families of men who were members of the International Brigades.
 Later she became chairman of the National Joint Committee for Spanish Relief.
-Atholl also wrote the book, Searchlight on Spain (1938).
+Atholl also wrote the book, Searchlight on Spain (1938) which made her extremely unpopular with the Conservative Party.
+(5)

 In 1945 Atholl became chairman of the British League for European Freedom.
 In this post she campaigned against the Soviet control of Poland, Czechoslovakia and Hungary.
 Her autobiography, Working Partnership, was published in 1958.